shademaster III

 creeping red fescue

-Solid on it’s own, Shademaster III also blends well with other fine fescues.
+Solid on its own, Shademaster III also blends well with other fine fescues.
 It can also be used in lawn mixtures with perennial ryegrass and Kentucky bluegrass.
 Shademaster III is a popular choice for erosion control areas such as slopes and steep banks.
-It is popular by architects and superintendents on roughs in the golf course industry.
-This low maintenance fescue makes it an excellent choice for ground cover along highways and roadsides.
+It is popular among architects and superintendents on roughs in the golf course industry.
+This low maintenance fescue makes an excellent choice for ground cover along highways and roadsides.

 The drought and disease tolerance levels of Shademaster III allow for a wider area of adaptation.
-Stronger performance during periods of stress expands the areas of use to include areas from the southern plains and transition zones throughout the northern states and into Canada.
+This strong performance during periods of stress allows for expanded use from the southern plains and transition zones, throughout the northern states into Canada.
 It can also be utilized as a seasonal choice for winter overseeding of dormant Bermudagrass in the south.

-Solid on it’s own, Shademaster III also blends well with other fine fescues.
+Solid on its own, Shademaster III also blends well with other fine fescues.
 It can also be used in lawn mixtures with perennial ryegrass and Kentucky bluegrass.
 Shademaster III is a popular choice for erosion control areas such as slopes and steep banks.
-It is popular by architects and superintendents on roughs in the golf course industry.
-This low maintenance fescue makes it an excellent choice for ground cover along highways and roadsides.
+It is popular among architects and superintendents on roughs in the golf course industry.
+This low maintenance fescue makes an excellent choice for ground cover along highways and roadsides.

 The drought and disease tolerance levels of Shademaster III allow for a wider area of adaptation.
-Stronger performance during periods of stress expands the areas of use to include areas from the southern plains and transition zones throughout the northern states and into Canada.
+This strong performance during periods of stress allows for expanded use from the southern plains and transition zones, throughout the northern states into Canada.
 It can also be utilized as a seasonal choice for winter overseeding of dormant Bermudagrass in the south.